 Types of Operating Systems

-Within the broad family of operating systems, there are generally four types, categorized based on the types of computers they control and the sort of applications they support.
+Within the broad family of operating systems, there are several types, categorized based on the types of computers they control and the sort of applications they support.
 The categories are:

 - Real-time operating system (RTOS) - Real-time operating systems are used to control machinery, scientific instruments and industrial systems.
-An RTOS typically has very little user-interface capability, and no end-user utilities, since the system will be a "sealed box" when delivered for use.
-A very important part of an RTOS is managing the resources of the computer so that a particular operation executes in precisely the same amount of time, every time it occurs.
+An RTOS typically has very little user-interface capability, and no end-user utilities since the system will be a "sealed box" when delivered for use.
+It is important that an RTOS is managing the resources of the computer so that a particular operation executes in precisely the same amount of time every time it occurs.
 In a complex machine, having a part move more quickly just because system resources are available may be just as catastrophic as having it not move at all because the system is busy.

 - Single-user, single task - As the name implies, this operating system is designed to manage the computer so that one user can effectively do one thing at a time.
-The Palm OS for Palm handheld computers is a good example of a modern single-user, single-task operating system.
+MS-DOS is a good example of a single-user, single-task operating system.

-- Single-user, multi-tasking - This is the type of operating system most people use on their desktop and laptop computers today.
-Microsoft's Windows and Apple's MacOS platforms are both examples of operating systems that will let a single user have several programs in operation at the same time.
-For example, it's entirely possible for a Windows user to be writing a note in a word processor while downloading a file from the Internet while printing the text of an e-mail message.
+- Single-user, multitasking - This is the type of operating system most people use on their desktop and laptop computers today.
+Microsoft's Windows and Apple's macOS platforms are both examples of operating systems that lets a single user have several applications in operation at the same time.
+For example, it's entirely possible for a Windows user to be writing a note in a word processor while downloading a file from the internet and printing the text of an email message.

-- Multi-user - A multi-user operating system allows many different users to take advantage of the computer's resources simultaneously.
+- Multiuser - A multiuser operating system allows many different users to take advantage of a computer's resources simultaneously.
 The operating system must make sure that the requirements of the various users are balanced, and that each of the programs they are using has sufficient and separate resources so that a problem with one user doesn't affect the entire community of users.
-Unix, VMS and mainframe operating systems, such as MVS, are examples of multi-user operating systems.
+Unix, VMS and mainframe operating systems, such as MVS, are examples of multiuser operating systems.

 With the different types of operating systems in mind, it's time to look at the basic functions provided by an operating system.